NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 ### Answer Grading <since project="skills-service" version="3.2" />

-If a quiz has at least 1 ``Input Text`` question then after a quiz taker submits an attempt quiz administrator will be able to grade the answers for the ``Input Text`` questions.
+If a quiz has at least 1 ``Input Text`` question then after a quiz taker submits an attempt a quiz administrator will be able to grade the answers for the ``Input Text`` questions.

 To do so please navigate to ``Quizzes and Surveys -> Quiz -> Grading`` page.